pink-gorilla/webly/README.md

 # Features
 - routing with bidi (this allows to have links within the web-app)
+- this means a registry for ring-handlers and reagent-views
 - oauth2 with github
 - dynamically generated app html that works with csrf
 - ring middleware for api calls